Cancelling a contract to buy a vehicle with a dealer

 Any fee charged has to be a genuine and reasonable assessment of losses the dealer is likely to incur as a result of the deal not proceeding.
 These losses may include:

 - costs incurred as a result of preparing a vehicle for delivery; and

 - any transportation or administration costs.

-A dealer should be able to justify the charges are reasonable and be able to demonstrate how the liquidated damages were calculated by linking the claim to actual loss.
+A dealer should be able to justify the charges are reasonable and be able to demonstrate how the liquidated damages were calculated.

 When there should be no charge